StreetArtMap/street_art_backend/README.md

 - Tours exist for artists with a certain number of street art locations in the database.

-- Pins on map display a different color if they have been favorited or visited by the user.
-This color/icon corresponds to the favorite/visit button.

 -  If a user wants to add images for a piece of artwork that already exists in the database, they can add images to the existing entry.

 - Users can mark if an address is invalid and suggest an update.